-n a daily basis, nearly every letter carrier must go through the process of evaluating the workload of his or her assigned duties and estimate the time associated with completing those duties.
-When letter carriers believe that the route they were assigned to carry has more work than they can complete within eight hours, or they believe they cannot complete all of the work assigned to them for the day within their scheduled time, they are responsible for notifying management.
+n a daily basis, nearly every letter carrier must go through the process of evaluating the workload of their assigned duties and estimate the time associated with completing those duties.
+When a letter carrier believes that the route they were assigned to carry has more work than they can complete within eight hours, or they believe they cannot complete all of the work assigned to them for the day within their scheduled time, the letter carrier is responsible for notifying management.
 Likewise, management is required to inform the letter carrier of what to do.
 Many times, the resulting evaluations culminate in disagreements.

-Contractually enforceable provisions

-addressed in Handbook M-39, Management of Delivery Services; Handbook M-41, City Carriers Duties and Responsibilities; and several national-level settlements have defined a process that both letter carriers and managers are required to follow when a letter carrier determines that he or she will be unable to complete their daily assignment within the normally scheduled time frame.
-Additionally, specific information on the Delivery Operations Information System (DOIS); PS Form 3996, Carrier-Auxiliary Control; and PS Form 1571, Undelivered Mail Report can be found beginning on page 85 of the 2019 NALC Letter Carrier Resource Guide also available in the "Resources" section of the NALC website under "Workplace Issues."
+Contractually enforceable provisions addressed in Handbook M-39, Management of Delivery Services; Handbook M-41, City Carriers Duties and Responsibilities; and several national-level settlements have defined a process that both letter carriers and managers are required to follow when a letter carrier determines that they will be unable to complete their daily assignment within their normally scheduled time frame.
+Additionally, specific information on the Delivery Operations Information System (DOIS); PS Form 3996, Carrier-Auxiliary Control; and PS Form 1571, Undelivered Mail Report can be found beginning on page 81 of the 2023 NALC Letter Carrier Resource Guide also available in the "Resources" section of the NALC website under "Workplace Issues."
 Here is some advice on how to handle these situations:

-- 1.Orally inform management: Section 131.41 of Handbook M-41 requires letter carriers to orally inform management when they are of the opinion that they will be unable to case all mail distributed to the route, perform other required duties, and leave on schedule, or when they will be unable to complete delivery of all mail. - 2.Request PS Form 3996: Section 122.33 of Handbook M-39 requires management to provide, upon request by the employee, a PS Form 3996, after the supervisor has been told the reason for the request.
+1. Orally inform management: Section 131.41 of Handbook M-41 requires the letter carrier to orally inform management when they are of the opinion that they will be unable to case all mail distributed to the route, perform other required duties, and leave on schedule, or when they will be unable to complete delivery of all mail.

+2. Request PS Form 3996: Section 122.33 of Handbook M-39 requires management to provide, upon request by the employee, a PS Form 3996 after the supervisor has been orally informed as to the reason for the request.
 The employee shall not be denied the form, and upon request, a duplicate of the completed form will be provided to the employee.